Bruce Springsteen reportedly in talks to sell music catalogue to Sony Music

 - READ MORE: A beginner’s guide to Bruce Springsteen

-It’s said that Springsteen is looking for upwards of $350million (£256.5million) for both the publishing and recorded masters.
+It’s said that Springsteen has set his sights on upwards of $350million (£256.5million) for both the publishing and recorded masters.

 The ‘Letter To You’ singer-songwriter – who is signed to Columbia Records, which is owned by Sony Music Entertainment – previously acquired the rights to his music, as did other Sony acts including Neil Diamond, Bob Dylan and Michael Jackson.